Meet the underaged Singapore teen who gatecrashed CES 2019 to turn his idea into reality

 As the Singapore teen puts it, an administrative oversight allowed him to bypass the requirements and be by his father Deb Mazumdar’s side to promote Newton’s Meter at the Singapore pavilion, which is under Enterprise Singapore’s auspices.

-“CES only contacted the point person in charge of the group we were in, and since they didn’t require individual verification, I just came,” Siddarth explained.
+“CES only contacted the point person in charge of the group we were in, and since they didn’t require individual verification, I just came,” Siddharth explained.

 READ: CES 2019: Tech to save us from our damaging digital dependence